Bifocal / Multifocal Contact Lenses

 Types of Multifocal Contact Lenses

-There are currently several types of multifocal contact lens which can be prescribed by your optometrist:
+There are currently several types of multifocal contact lens which can be prescribed by your eye doctor:

-- Multifocal contact lenses are designed with a gradual transition in lens power, enabling a natural visual transition from afar to up-close, similar to progressive lenses in spectacles.
+• Multifocal contact lenses: Designed with a gradual transition in lens power, enabling a natural visual transition from afar to up-close, similar to progressive lenses in multifocal glasses.

-- Bifocal contact lenses have clearly split focus zones.
-The top section usually treats your primary refractive errors, like myopia or astigmatism, while the bottom section helps with presbyopia.
+• Bifocal contact lenses: Have clearly split top (for primary refractive errors, like myopia or astigmatism) and bottom (helps with presbyopia) focus zones

-- Concentric multifocal lenses consist of rings (concentric circles) rather than segments from top to bottom.
+• Concentric multifocal lenses: Consist of rings (concentric circles) rather than top-to-bottom segments.
 Concentric multifocal contact lens wearers may experience better visual acuity compared to the above mentioned types.

 Getting the Perfect Multifocal Contact Lenses with Eye Braces Clinic